 When a dental emergency strikes, you may not know what to do at first.
 If your initial thought is to visit the hospital or emergency room, we ask that you reconsider.
 When a tooth is in pain or you’ve suffered an oral injury, it’s more likely that Dr. Borsky can help you get out of discomfort and provide a detailed diagnosis of your dental issue.
-Give our office a call today to schedule your appointment for emergency dentistry in Anderson Township, OH!
+Give our dental office a call today to schedule your appointment for emergency dentistry in Anderson Township, OH!

 Use dental floss to remove food debris that may be stuck in between your teeth.
 If discomfort continues after flossing, take an over-the-counter painkiller like ibuprofen.
 Do not take aspirin as it can cause a burning sensation if it comes into contact with gum tissue.
 Apply an ice pack if swelling occurs.
 When you arrive, we’ll confirm if we need to remove decay and place a filling or perform another treatment to get you out of pain.

 Keep any pieces of your broken tooth that you can and bring them to our dental office.
 If the break occurred as a result of an injury, use a cold compress to reduce potential swelling.
 Avoid chewing on that side of your mouth until you get to our dental office.
 Take painkillers as needed.
 When you arrive, we’ll likely need to cover the tooth with a dental crown.
 If the damage is too significant, the tooth may need to be removed.